chicecream/mini-world/README.md

     from current offset.

-    When using in alias semantics, each element of the array variable will be bound to data element indi
+    When using in alias semantics, each element of the array variable will be bound to data element individually.

+- hash variable %xx

+    This can be used only in a